-A/D (analog-digital) samplers convert the analog base band outputs $(0-512 \text{ MHz} \times 2 \text{ beams})$ to digital form.
+A/D (analog-digital) samplers convert the analog base band outputs (0-512 MHz $\times$ 2 beams) to digital form.
 The A/D converters carry out the digitization of 2-bit sampling with the bandwidth of 512 MHz and the data rate is 2048 Mbps for each beam.
+The recording rate of digitized data can be selected from 1024 Mbps, 2048 Mbps (one beam), and 4096 Mbps (2048 Mbps x 2 beams).

-Since the total data recording rate is limited to 1024 Mbps (see the next section), only part of the sampled data can be recorded onto magnetic tape.
-The data rate reduction is done by digital filter system, with which one can flexibly choose number and width of recording frequency bands.
-Observers can select modes of the digital filter listed in the table 6 and table 7.
-In VERA7Q mode in the table 6, two transitions (v=1 & 2) of SiO maser in the Q band with the Beam-A can be simultaneously recorded.
+In the case of 1024 Mbps recording mode, the data rate reduction is done by digital filter system, with which one can flexibly choose number and width of recording frequency bands.
+Observers can select modes of the digital filter listed in the table 7 and table 8.
+In VERA7Q mode in the table 7, two transitions (v=1 & 2) of SiO maser in the Q band with the beam-A can be simultaneously recorded.
 VERA7C and VERA4S are modes for single-beam observations, such as C-band or imaging of continuum sources, etc.